Sakponba Forest Reserve

 About

 The reserve has suffered severe deforestation and degradation since the mid-1980s.
 Illegal logging and the expansion of agricultural activities and oil palm concessions have driven land use changes.
 The speed of land conversion also heightens the risk posed by climate change.
-Between 1984 to 2024, there was a significant reduction in forest cover from 84% (451 hectares) to just 17.4% (92.7 hectares).
+Between 1984 to 2024, there was a significant reduction in forest cover from 84% (45100 hectares) to just 17% (9272 hectares).
+Forest restoration sits at the heart of work in the landscape.

 NISCOPS - Creating positive impact for people, planet and progress

-The National Initiatives for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) is a partnership between IDH and Solidaridad.
-NISCOPS is bringing together key stakeholders to support smallholders to implement climate-smart agriculture.
+National Initiatives for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) is a partnership between IDH and Solidaridad.
+NISCOPS brings together key stakeholders to improve land use, create better incomes and promote inclusive markets.

 Land ownership rights are a major cause of conflict in the Sakponba landscape.
 One of NISCOPS' key roles is to mediate between the local communities, the authorities, and private companies to create a coalition which will put community inclusion at the heart of sustainable production.

 Agricultural farming is the main occupation for local communities with 94% of households primarily engaged in farming.
-Farming is a largely male-dominated activity.
 Smallholder farmers manage on average 3.95 hectares per household.
-Oil palm production represents just 1.59% (837.5 tons/year) of local farming.

 Empowering women and youth

-There are almost 20,000 women in the reserve (34% of the population) who are predominantly involved in non-farming activities.
-Women work in Non-Forest Timber Forest Production (NFTP) collection, such as fluted pumpkin leaves (245.61 tons/year) and bush mango (8.19 tons/year), as well as small scale oil palm processing and craft activities.
+There are almost 20,000 women in the reserve (34% of the population).
+Women work in Non-Forest Timber Forest Production (NFTP) collection, such as fluted pumpkin leaves (245.61 tons/year) and bush mango (8.19 tons/year), small scale oil palm processing and craft activities.

 Support the Sakponba Forest Reserve